zilishen/documentation/content/nms/adm/tutorials/dataplane-ha.md

 ```bash
 systemctl status keepalived
 ```
-### 2. Check the one instance of keepalived is in active state and the other in standby state.
+### 2. Check that one instance of keepalived is in the active state and the other is in the standby state.
 There are multiple ways to check the state of keepalived.

 #### Option-1: Check the IP address assignment on the interface configured with keepalived.